 Metamorphosis

 In April 2022 the old Debenham's department store at Ocean Terminal, Leith, Edinburgh, which had been lying empty for 18 months, was taken over by THELMA; the Living Memory Association.
-It has metamorphosed into The Wee Hub; a vibrant heritage and community space.
+It metamorphosed into The Wee Hub; a vibrant heritage and community space.
 Wee Hub manager Miles Tubb takes us on a tour of this ever-changing pop up venue, which includes crochet, dance and circus classes, piano sculptures, a shark made from keyboards, and a plethora of reworked mannequins with attitude.

 Director, Editor & Sound: David Hutchison.
 Pre Wee Hub footage: Caroline Kaye.
 Sandra Craig's House of Jack dance class footage: Barry Davidson.
 David's interview: Alan Armstrong.
 Presenter & Wee Hub Manager: Miles Tubb.